 8. Speed of speech

 Different languages are spoken at different speeds.
 Some languages sound as if the speaker is talking really fast, while some sound relatively slow.
-English and Mandarin Chinese for example are spoken more slowly, but they are languages where there's a lot of information stuffed into a few syllables.
+English and Mandarin Chinese, for example, are spoken more slowly, but they are languages where there's a lot of information stuffed into a few syllables.
 Something called grammatical density refers to how much information is packed into each syllable.
-Languages such as Spanish, which is spoken more quickly, uses a lot of syllables with a lower grammatical density.
+Languages such as Spanish, which is spoken more quickly, use a lot of syllables with a lower grammatical density.
 The English language is spoken at an average of 6.19 syllables per second.
 Spanish is slightly faster with an average of 7.82 syllables spoken a second!
 Despite these differences, all of these languages would have conveyed more or less identical amounts of information at the end of one minute of speech.

 9. Let's get active

 When someone is speaking or singing, their brains become extra-active.
 When listening to speech, the left hemisphere of the brain processes meaningful verbal content, while the right is more strongly associated with other aspects that the voice carries, such as emotional tone.

 The average frequency range of a human is typically between 80 and 260 Hertz, with the male speech frequency falling into the range of 85 to 180 Hertz.
 The frequency range of a female will range from 165 to 255 Hertz.